 Depending on these usage metrics, the Riva pods can be scaled manually or automatically.

-NVIDIA Riva provides speech AI tools that enable companies to build and deploy intelligent virtual assistants in contact centers.
+NVIDIA Riva provides speech and translation AI tools that enable companies to build and deploy intelligent virtual assistants in contact centers.
 These assistants relieve the pressure on human agents while granting customers the interactivity and personal treatment that they expect from live employees.
 This all drives a better customer experience.

 Intelligent virtual assistants can also significantly increase contact center efficiency by reducing customer wait times, providing real-time translation, resolving customer challenges faster, reducing agent onboarding time, and enabling customers to reach contact centers 24/7.
 Companies can also use contact center call transcripts to further hone their products and services.